Chakradhar-Jeereddy/jenkins/README.md

 ====
 ***Declerative and Scripted pipeline***
 - Declarative -> from jenkins 2.0, its DSL(domain specific language on top of groovy).
-- This is scrictly evaluated before execution, if errors it will not run
+- This is scrictly evaluated before execution, if errors it will not run.
+- It is a wrapper created by jenkins on top of groovy for scrict evaluation.

 - Scripted pipeline starts with node.
 It is purely groovy, jenkins will not validate it, it will execute at runtime.
 - if error comes in middle, it will stop.